clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 # Conclusion

 I hope I could convince you that such a script is easy to implement and of added value in an investigation.
-Moreover, some Dataframes I cleaned based on the JSON files I had are intrisically pertinent and should manually reviewed, for example the list of apps linked to the account, the list of events joined, or the list of pages administred by the user (see at the end of this article for an exhaustive list of every Dataframe created with my script).
+Moreover, some Dataframes I cleaned based on the JSON files I had are intrinsically pertinent and should manually be reviewed, for example the list of apps linked to the account, the list of events joined, or the list of pages administred by the user (see at the end of this article for an exhaustive list of every Dataframe created with my script).

 ---

 # Prospects

-What I initially wanted to do but had to let go because of the problematic raised in the Preprocessing Section was to create a timeline of actions per friend, combining many sources of information like when did the user and the friend connected, their inbox, but also the comments they posted on each other posts, the events they inveted each other at, etc. It was too difficult extracting the friend's name from many of those sources so I limited myself to the sources presented in the Visualization Section.
+What I initially wanted to do but had to let go because of the problems raised in the Preprocessing Section was to create a timeline of actions per friend, combining many sources of information like when did the user and the friend connected, their inbox, but also the comments they posted on each other posts, the events they invited each other at, etc. It was too difficult extracting the friend's name from many of those sources so I limited myself to the sources presented in the Visualization Section.

-What would be very beneficial from an investigative point of view would be to perfom some Natural Language Processing on the textual sources like the inbox, the comments, etc., to begin to know better the topics of interest and the vocabulary/intentions of the user.
+What would be very beneficial from an investigative point of view would be to perform some Natural Language Processing on the textual sources like the inbox, the comments, etc., to begin to know better the topics of interest and the vocabulary/intentions of the user.
 Also, this could help narrow down the friends with whom the user actually have conversations/activities of interest, which would also be useful.

 ---